TatoEb/scripts/README.md

-# my scripts for IT Army
+# my scripts for IT Army, etc.